-The purpose of the partnership plan is to indicate what are the Safer Cheshire East Partnership priorities (identified from the strategic assessment) and to set out a strategy detailing how these issues should be tackled and by who.
+The purpose of the partnership plan is to indicate what are the Safer Cheshire East Partnership priorities (identified from the strategic assessment) for 2010-11 and to set out a strategy detailing how these issues should be tackled and by who.
 Where appropriate, links are shown to the National Indicators which form part of the Local Area Agreement.